Zurück zur Schule und Schlafenszeiten

 Lack of physical activity

-In general, we all sleep better when we are physically active, both in terms of sleep duration and sleep quality.
+In general, we all sleep better when we are physically more active, both in terms of sleep duration and sleep quality.

-"Although this in itself is not a problem, it can become problematic when school starts again just before the holidays, as the children may have a very different sleep rhythm than at the beginning of the school year.
-It's as if the children are 'jetlagged' - they only feel tired later and are then forced to get up earlier than they naturally would have to in order to get to school on time."
+Although this is not a problem in itself, it can become problematic if school starts shortly before the holidays, as children may have a very different sleep rhythm than at the start of school.
+It's as if the children are "jetlagged" – they only feel tired later and are then forced to get up earlier than they naturally would to get to school on time.

-Gradually adjust sleeping times
+Gradually adjust bedtimes

-"If possible, it is a good idea to gradually adjust your children's bedtimes and wake-up times to the normal rhythm for the school semester before school starts again.
-This way, the first day of school won't be a shock when your children have to get up much earlier than during the holidays."
+If possible, it is a good idea to gradually adjust your children's bedtimes and wake-up times to the normal rhythm for the school term before school starts again.
+This way, the first day of school won't be a shock when your children have to get up much earlier than during the holidays.

-Promote morning light
+Encourage morning light

 Exposure to natural daylight can help influence the circadian rhythm.
 If your children are used to waking up late and going to bed late, you can help them shift their rhythm earlier by going outside in the morning, whether to the park or for breakfast in the garden.
 The bright morning light helps them wake up earlier and fall asleep earlier.